-1. The Company does not hold any fixed assets; hence clause (i) of paragraph 3 of the Order is not applicable of the Order is not applicable.
+1. The Company does not hold any fixed asset; hence clause (i) of paragraph 3 of the Order is not applicable.

-2. The Company does not hold any inventory; hence clause (ii) of paragraph 3
+2. The Company does not hold any inventory; hence clause (ii) of paragraph 3 of the Order is not applicable.